Skip to main content

 What is the Transition Team and what will it do?

 The Transition Team is a cross-functional group appointed to guide the work between now and the June 2026 change of ownership.
-This team will be convened within 24 to 48 hours of the announcement and will include leaders from every major functional area, to collaborate closely with Cabinet and with Trinity College leadership to ensure operational excellence on ‘Day 1.’
+This team was convened immediately after the announcement and includes leaders from every major functional area, to collaborate closely with Cabinet and with Trinity College leadership to ensure operational excellence on “Day 1.”

-The team will meet regularly from January through June, working closely with leadership as we move toward the change of ownership June 30, 2026.
+The team meets regularly from January through June, working closely with leadership as we move toward the change of ownership June 30, 2026.

 The Transition Team is designed to bring thoughtful and steady coordination to a complex process and ensure both institutions move forward with confidence.